mjpclab/jquery-tab/README.md

 # Options List
 ## Behavior Options
 `triggerEvents`
-Determine the types of events triggered on label-item that will make the page-item switched.
+Determine the types of events triggered on label-item that will make the panel-item switched.
 Default value is `click`.

 `delayTriggerEvents`
-Specify events on label-item that will trigger page switch after delay a small piece of time.
+Specify events on label-item that will trigger panel switch after delay a small piece of time.
 Quite useful if you want to keep hover a little time before switching.

 `delayTriggerCancelEvents`